 1. Go for Drinks on the Rooftop of La Terraza

-This restaurant is on the top floor of Mexico City’s luxurious Gran Hotel.
-It has THE best rooftop view of the zocalo and cathedral, and its just dreamy at sunset.
+La Terraza is on the top floor of Mexico City’s luxurious Gran Hotel.
+It has the best rooftop view of the zocalo and cathedral.
+And its dreamy at sunset. 😍

 2. Try Pulque

-Meet pulque, Mexico’s oldest alcoholic beverage that has come back with a bang!
-This drink dates back to about 1000 AD, is called the Aztec drink of the gods.
+Meet pulque, Mexico’s oldest alcoholic beverage.
+This drink dates back to about 1000 AD, and is called “the Aztec drink of the gods”.
 It was used in ceremonies and rituals, and is actually quite rich in vitamins and minerals.
 The taste is a bit tarty, but I personally loved it!
 It can also come in a variety of flavors such as celery, nut, oat, and guava.
-Basically, just try it. 🙂
+I highly recommend it. 🙂

 3. Visit the Frida Kahlo Museum – The Blue House

-For me, visiting the museum and previous home of the world-renowned Mexican artist, Frida Kahlo, was a must see on my itinerary!
-Just hanging out in the gardens was lovely!
+For me, visiting the museum (and previous home of) the world-renowned Mexican artist, Frida Kahlo, was a must see.
+Even just hanging out in the gardens was lovely. 🙂

 Pro Tip: Purchase tickets ahead of time online!
-The Frida Kahlo Museum one the most visited museums in Mexico City, and you will most likely wait in line for a few hours if you don’t book ahead of time.
+The Frida Kahlo Museum is one of the most visited museums in Mexico City.
+If you don’t book ahead of time, you will most likely wait in line for a few hours.

 4. Explore Roma and La Condesa

 Take a peek inside Mexico City’s finest.
 These neighborhoods, or colonias, are where the fashionistas of Latin America come out to play.
-While wandering through the streets, you might be confused that you’re actually still in Mexico.
+While wandering through the streets, you might wonder if you’re actually still in Mexico.

-Nestled away from the hustle and bustle of the historic center, these colonias were established in the late 19th century and early 20th as a haven for the wealthy leaving the city center.
-Nowadays these neighborhoods have a few things in common, they are the essence of Mexico City’s avant-garde scene, with a splash of bourgeoisie meets bohemian charm.
-Just take a stroll through the tree-lined streets and soak in the beautiful architecture.
+Nestled away from the hustle and bustle of the historic center, these nieghborhoods were established in the late 19th century and early 20th as a haven for the wealthy.
+Nowadays these neighborhoods all have a few things in common.
+They are the essence of Mexico City’s avant-garde scene, with a splash of bourgeoisie meets bohemian charm.
+Take a stroll through the tree-lined streets and soak in the beautiful architecture.

 5. Take a Hot Air Balloon Tour of the Teotihuacan Pyramids

-They are a treat by themselves, but I would highly recommend a sunrise hot air balloon ride over the pyramids, paired with a guided tour of the ruins.
+They are a treat by themselves, but I would highly recommend a sunrise hot air balloon ride over the pyramids.
+If you have time, pair it with a guided tour of the ruins.
 Bookings can be made easily online, through your hotel/hostel staff, or through the tourist locations around the city center.

 6. Sample Mexico’s Delicious Street Food

-I was quite amazed at just how delicious the street food is in Mexico.
+Mexican street food is amazing!
 I loved it so much that I actually preferred sampling foods from different vendors than sitting down at an actual restaurant and ordering a meal.

-Some must tries are tacos, tortas, pambazos, sopes, and tostadas…just to name a few.
-But definitely get the mango preparado!
+Some must tries are tacos, tortas, pambazos, sopes, and tostadas, just to name a few.
+But my favorite is mango preparado!

 7. Wander through the Markets

-- La Ciudadela (Mexican crafts and folk art)
+- La Ciudadela – Mexican crafts and folk art market

-- El Mercado de Ampudia (Traditional Mexican candy)
+- El Mercado de Ampudia – Traditional Mexican candy market

 8. Discover Mexico’s Famous Street Art

-The dynamic street art scene in Mexico City has received headlines globally, and it’s not surprising why.
-Local and international artists alike have made this beautiful capital their canvas, and it’s so exciting to stumble upon them!
-For some help with exactly where to go, check out HERE and HERE for some spots.
+Street art in Mexico City is like, a big deal.
+They have received headlines globally, and it’s not surprising why.
+Local and international artists alike have made this beautiful capital their canvas.
+Some sites to help you find them are afar.com and theculturetrip.com.

-Just strolling through this historic 500-year-old neighborhood is a treat.
-It is here you’ll find the Zocalo, or main plaza, which is the largest plaza in Latin America.
+Just strolling through the historic center is a treat.
+Here you’ll find the Zocalo, or main plaza, which is the largest plaza in Latin America.
 And of course you could never miss the crown jewel of the Zocalo, the Catedral Metropolitana (Metropolitan Cathedral).
 Adding to the charm are the street musicians and vendors.
-The Palacio Nacional (National Palace) and Templo Mayor (Main Temple) – just to name a few – are also within close proximity.
+Also within close proximity is The Palacio Nacional (National Palace) and Templo Mayor (Main Temple) – just to name a few.

 10. Take in a Concert at the Palacio de Bellas Artes